2

 3

 • It should be noted that the distinction between Adoni and Adonai comes with the Masoretes (who added vowels), a mere millennia ago, and may not reflect a distinction present in spoken Hebrew.
-Feb 12, 2021 at 22:51
+Commented Feb 12, 2021 at 22:51

 • @SolaGratia - not quite - אָדוֹן (Adon) is still different from אֲדֹנָי (Adonay) even without the vowel pointings.